openwdl/wdl-docs/docs/index.md

 The wdl-docs site also has a stable version of documentation which currently points to the `1.0.0` branch.

-### Site map in the mkdocs yml
+### Site map in the mkdocs YML
-The docs folder contains a [mkdocs yml](https://github.com/openwdl/wdl-docs/blob/main/mkdocs.yml) file which contains the site map for the documentation website.
-All the website sections and article names are organized using this yml file.
-If you want to add new sections to the website or add or change article names, use this yml file.
+The docs folder contains a [mkdocs YML](https://github.com/openwdl/wdl-docs/blob/main/mkdocs.yml) file which contains the site map for the documentation website.
+All the website sections and article names are organized using this YML file.
+If you want to add new sections to the website or add or change article names, use this YML file.

 ## Contribution process
 If you're planning to fork the repo and contribute, follow these steps: